 Strong Scientific Program and Hands-On Training

-The two-day symposium welcomed 115 Hepatobiliary pancreatic (HPB) surgeons from throughout Europe, Africa and Middle East, looking to expand minimally invasive liver techniques in their hospitals and achieve positive outcomes for patients.
+The two-day symposium welcomed 115 Hepatobiliary pancreatic (HPB) surgeons from throughout Europe, Africa and the Middle East, looking to expand minimally invasive liver techniques in their hospitals and achieve positive outcomes for patients.
 The program offered an opportunity for an open exchange of ideas between experts and attendees with the aim of scrutinizing the most recent evidence in minimally invasive liver surgery, with a special focus on laparoscopic approaches.

 The event also brought together corporate partners that helped complete the learning experience through technologies focused on imaging (www.karlstorz.com) and complementary surgical tools (www.integralife.com).

 "I am very honored to have chaired this great event in collaboration with my friends and colleagues in the faculty.
 We had a great number of attendees of high caliber and I hope to see them soon joining us in further developing the laparoscopic liver surgery," said Professional Mohammad Abu Hilal, Professor of Surgery, University Hospital Southampton.
 "In addition, I have strongly supported the collaboration between industry partners in this event with the aim of supporting surgeons in the implementation of the laparoscopic approach with the proper tools.
 In my view, this successful collaboration may change the way industry support have been traditionally delivered and open new educational opportunity models for our surgeons and clinicians across specialties."